Morwell

-It is both the capital and administrative centre for the City of Latrobe and the city’s second most populous town after the neighbouring Traralgon.
+It is both the capital and administrative centre for the City of Latrobe and the city's second most populous town after the neighbouring Traralgon.
 Morwell is located in the centre of the Latrobe Valley urban area, which has a population of 77,168 at the 2021 Census and is home to many of the greater urban area's civic institutions, administrative functions and infrastructure.

-The city is known for its role as a major energy production centre for Victoria as the centre of a major coal mining and fossil-fuel power generation industry.

 Morwell's centenary rose garden located in the central business district, won an award in 2009 for being a 'garden of excellence'.
 Since 2018, the town has hosted the International Rose Garden Festival Morwell (IRGFM).

 Naming

 The name of the town of Morwell is likely to be derived from a local Indigenous word from the Gunai language that means inhabitants of the swamp, referring to the Gunai clan that lived in the area.
 The nearby town of Moe was named after the Gunai word for swampland, which is a reference to the swamp between Moe and Yarragon that was drained in the 1890s.

 From 1914, various newspaper editorials had stated that the name of Morwell comes from the Aboriginal words more willie meaning woolly possum.
 However, the Gunai word for possum is wadthan and the words wile or wollert come from Kulin words from the Woiwurrung language.
 The traditional lands of the Kulin nation intersect with the lands of the Gunai people to the west of Warragul, a town 50 km to the west of Morwell, which makes the naming unlikely to originate from a Kulin language.
 The town of Wollert, Victoria is named after this word for possum.